Concept - Configuration

 Access via Static ConfigurationMgr

-For the rare cases in which injection is not available, the ConfigurationMgr provides a static method getInstance() to provide full access the the configuration framework.
+For the rare cases where injection is not available, the ConfigurationMgr provides a static getInstance() method to provide full access to the configuration framework.

 @Inject